An easy vegetarian soya granules recipe - this delicious stir-fry is made with lots of vegetables.

 - 2 teaspoons sriracha or more chili sauce

-- salt and pepper
+- fine sea salt and pepper

-Chop the ginger and garlic very finely and pound to a paste.
-Slice the onions finely.
+- Prepare the vegetables: Slice the onions finely.
 Cut the zucchini in half lengthwise and slice the halves.
 Cut the bell peppers and the carrots into fine strips.
-Cut the green beans in two or three pieces, depending on their size.
+Cut the green beans into two or three pieces, depending on their size.
 Slice the scallions thinly, but keep the whites and the greens separated.1 medium onion + 2 medium zucchini + 2 carrots + 2 red bell peppers + 2 scallions + 5.5 oz green beans/ 150 g

 - Stir fry vegetables: Heat the oil and saute the ginger-garlic paste for about 1 minute until fragrant.
 Add the onions and fry until slightly translucent.
-Add the rest of the vegetables, except the greens of the scallions, and stir fry for about 5-6 minutes until they are starting to get softer.
+Add the rest of the vegetables, except the greens of the scallions, and stir fry for about 5-6 minutes until they are starting to get softer.1 tablespoon vegetable oil

 - Add the sauce, salt, and pepper to taste and let everything get hot, about 2-3 minutes.fine sea salt and pepper

-Sprinkle the stir-fry with the chopped scallion greens.
-Serve immediately with rice, egg noodles or vermicelli noodles.
+- Sprinkle the stir-fry with the chopped scallion greens.
+Serve immediately with rice, egg noodles, or vermicelli noodles.